G-Core/product-documentation/documentation/cloud/networking/ip-address/create-and-configure-a-floating-ip-address.md

 ## Reserve a floating IP when creating an instance

 When creating an instance, in the "Network settings" section, select the "**Private**" network type.
 Specify the network and subnet of the interface you want to assign the floating IP.
-Enable the “**Use floating IP**” slider, click “**Create a new floating IP**”, and save the settings using the “**Add Interface**” button.
+Enable the "**Use floating IP**" slider, click "**Create a new floating IP**", and save the settings using the "**Add Interface**" button.

 <img src="https://support.gcore.com/hc/article_attachments/12392462274833" alt="floating-ip-07.png" width=80%>